I just want to send you a thank you e-mail, as I heavily relied on your preparation sources throughout my interviewing journey.

 I applied to nine firms, and I had networked heavily with the four major players here in Germany, which are McKinsey, BCG, Roland Berger Strategy Consultants (which are huge here!), and Bain.

-However, I got invited by all top firms (McKinsey, BCG, Bain, Berger)!
+I did get invited by all top firms (McKinsey, BCG, Bain, Berger)!

 The only two firms which invited me without prior contact were OC&C and Oliver Wyman.